-Do not use this adjustment if either of the following apply.
+Do not use this adjustment if either of the following applies.

-- You reported your pension income as fully taxable on your federal return. - 2.
+- 1. You reported your pension income as fully taxable on your federal return. - 2.
 You reported your pension income on your federal return under the "three-year-rule".

 Pension Adjustment Worksheet - Line B11

 Follow these steps to figure the adjustment.

-(Ke (Keep this worksheet for your records.)
+(Keep this worksheet for your r ecords).

 1. Your contribution to annuity.
 1.

 2. Pension amount received in prior

 years.
 2.

 3. Remainder of cost (line 1 minus

 line 2 but not less than zero).
 3.

 4. Pension amount received this year.
 4.

 5. Subtract line 3 from line 4 (but not

 less than zero).
 5.

 6. Enter the pension amount taxable

 on your federal return.
 6.

 7. Subtract line 6 from line 5.
 7.

 If line 7 is more than zero, enter the amount on line 7 as an

+addition to income.
+Enter the addition on line B11.

+If line 6 is more than line 5, enter the difference as a